jacobdornbusch/azure-honey-net/README.md

 In this project, I built a honeynet within Microsoft Azure, employing the following steps:

-- Created a honeynet infrastructure in Microsoft Azure.
+- Created a honeynet infrastructure in Microsoft Azure
-- Collected log data from various sources and directed them into a Log Analytics Workspace.
+- Collected log data from various sources and directed them into a Log Analytics Workspace
-- Utilized Microsoft Sentinel to analyze the log data, generate attack maps, trigger alerts, and create incidents.
+- Utilized Microsoft Sentinel to analyze the log data, generate attack maps, trigger alerts, and create incidents
-- Assessed security metrics in the insecure environment for a 24-hour period.
+- Assessed security metrics in the insecure environment for a 24-hour period
-- Implemented basic security controls to fortify the environment.
+- Implemented basic security controls to fortify the environment
-- Reassessed the security metrics after another 24 hours following the implementation of the security controls.
+- Reassessed the security metrics after another 24 hours following the implementation of the security controls

 The metrics were obtained from the following sources:
 - SecurityEvent (Windows Event Logs)
-- Derived from the Windows Virtual Machine and the installed MSSQL Server.
+- Derived from the Windows Virtual Machine and the installed MSSQL Server
 - Syslog (Linux Event Logs)
-- Derived from the Linux Virtual Machine.
+- Derived from the Linux Virtual Machine
-- SecurityAlert (Log Analytics Alerts Triggered).
+- SecurityAlert (Log Analytics Alerts Triggered)
-- SecurityIncident (Incidents created by Sentinel).
+- SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into the honeynet due to configured NSG rules).
+- AzureNetworkAnalytics_CL (Malicious Flows allowed into the honeynet due to configured NSG rules)

 The honeynet architecture in Azure consisted of the following components:
-- Virtual Network (VNet).
+- Virtual Network (VNet)
-- Network Security Groups (NSG).
+- Network Security Groups (NSG)
-- Virtual Machines (2 Windows and 1 Linux).
+- Virtual Machines (2 Windows and 1 Linux)
-- Log Analytics Workspace (LAW).
+- Log Analytics Workspace (LAW)
-- Azure Key Vault.
+- Azure Key Vault
-- Azure Storage Account.
+- Azure Storage Account
-- Microsoft Sentinel.
+- Microsoft Sentinel

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)